Skip to content

 Patient count is not patient quality

-What matters more than raw count is:
+What matters more than raw patient count is:

 • How recently patients were seen